Experiencing Gallipoli on European River Cruise:

 Scenic Tours has a 30-day Amsterdam to the Black Sea River Cruise + Gallipoli.
 The first 15 days of the cruise is the popular Amsterdam to Budapest river cruise.
 On Day 16, the river boat follows the Danube down south to Serbia, sails along the Serbian/Romanian border and then glides eastwards along the Romanian/Bulgarian border before reaching Bucharest where passengers disembark.
 The rest of journey is by coach.
 The Gallipoli visit is on Day 26, so the arrival at Gallipoli is in late May.

-Aggregators - An example of an aggregator’s Gallipoli cruise is a 29-day Istanbul to Paris trip which is a Danube River Cruise with a Gallipoli pre and Paris post cruise extension, i.e. 4 days pre-cruise visit of Istanbul + 21 day Rousse to Trier river cruise with APT + 3 nights post-cruise in Paris.Thoughts?
+Aggregators – An example of an aggregator’s Gallipoli cruise is a 29-day Istanbul to Paris trip which is a Danube River Cruise with a Gallipoli pre and Paris post cruise extension, i.e. 4 days pre-cruise visit of Istanbul + 21 day Rousse to Trier river cruise with APT + 3 nights post-cruise in Paris.Do you agree or disagree?